 To make these fruity pumpkin and apple muffins you'll need:

-- Flour - I use a mixture of white and wholemeal flour
+- Flour - I use a mixture of white and wholemeal flour but they also work with just plain white flour

 - Soft brown sugar - Soft brown sugar helps bakead good to stay moist and also adds a lovely hint of caramel flavour.